 In this post we learn how to correctly calculate inverter parameters with associated stages such as battery and transformer, by calculating the matching the parameters correctly.

-Making an inverter all by you can be definitely lot of fun.
+Making an inverter all by yourself can be definitely lot of fun.
 However if the results are not satisfactory can completely spoil the whole purpose of the project.

 After procuring all the necessary components as explained above, it would be important to get them checked for compatibility with one another.